Johann Zacherl: Zacherlin insecticide

 The dust resulting from the use of insect powder sometimes proves irritating to the mucous membranes of the one applying the powder.
 This is best avoided by the use of a spray atomizer.

 Zacherlin's packaging showed a cossack with a high cap and an atomizer in hand, a marketing strategy that proved very successful.

-According to Brigitte Hamann, the Austrian Christian Social newspaper Bukowinaer Volksblatt in Bukovina suggested "... we first have to invent a Zacherlin shot against the Jews.
-(Zacherlin was the most popular insecticide of the time.)
-The Berlin daily newspaper, Berliner Zeitung attributes the statement to Dr Karl Lueger, a mayor of Vienna and founder of the Austrian Christian Social Party known for his public antisemitic statements: "Once, Lueger joked in a public session about "Zacherlin sprayers" that would have to be invented against the Jews (Zacherlin was a popular insecticide)."
-Forty years later, the Nazis used another insecticide, Zyklon B, on civilians, including many Jews, in the gas chambers of Auschwitz and Majdanek during the Holocaust.

 Architecture

 The insecticide factory in Döbling was designed by the architect Hugo von Wiedenfeld and constructed by Karl Mayreder in 1888–1892.
 Explicitly oriental in style, the polychromed brick building with pointed arches, two minarets and a dome was one of Vienna's most recognized structures.

 Since the collapse of the Zacherl company, the building has been used as a warehouse for carpets, furs and textiles.
 Today, it is used for art exhibitions and symposiums, in association with the contemporary art exhibitions Position:Gegenwart at Jesuit's Church of Vienna.

 Zacherl's son, Johann Evangelist Zacherl, commissioned Jože Plečnik to build the office building Zacherlhaus in Vienna's Innere Stadt from 1903 to 1905.
 It includes a row of atlantes along the cornice line by sculptor Franz Metzner.